andrew-d/graceful/README.md

 }
 ```

-In addition to Run there are the http.Server counterparts ListenAndServe,
+In addition to `Run` there are the http.Server counterparts `ListenAndServe`,
-ListenAndServeTLS and Serve, which allow additional configuration.
+`ListenAndServeTLS` and `Serve`, which allow additional configuration.
 See
 [the examples](https://github.com/andrew-d/graceful/tree/master/examples)
 for some fully-working demonstrations.